 Healthy self-esteem is good, having a reasonable opinion of yourself and who you are.
 Those who have this or have got this back after narcissistic abuse will still have reasonable amounts of self-doubt.

-For some people being around a narcissistic person means they don’t want to be proud of themselves for fear of turning into a narcissist, there is a vast difference between being proud of your achievements and setting out to achieve while being kind to others.
-And a narcissists who exaggerates achievements lies about achievements or destroys others to achieve and takes whatever they can.
+For some people being around a narcissistic person means they don’t want to be proud of themselves for fear of turning into a narcissist.
+There is a vast difference between being proud of your achievements and setting out to achieve while being kind to others.
+And a narcissist who exaggerates achievements lies about achievements or destroys others to achieve and takes whatever they can.

 The imposter syndrome, this is an unwillingness or an inability to accept achievements, or that you are a good person, because of an irrational fear that you don’t deserve it, you start to believe its good luck or good timing when something good happens and not because you put work in and you deserve it.
 You might feel like an imposter when others compliment you for your achievements and find it hard accepting those achievements feeling like you’ve deceived them, feeling like you are making out your better than you are, or knowing how bad low self-esteem and self-doubt feels you don’t want to make others feel that way.
 You think others believe you are more intelligent than you are.
 This is simply untrue for those who worked hard and tried hard, you do deserve it, and you need to take the compliments on board to grow and lose the self-doubt.
 Your compliments are based on facts.
 Show others that you can and that they can too.
 A narcissist is an imposter as most things they achieve are exaggerated, lies, or through destroying others.

-Self-doubt is an annoying voice in your own mind that can hold you back from becoming who you truly are, you might start things and not Finnish through fear, not realising just how great and special you truly are, and you do deserve good things, so you stop seizing opportunities that would for fill your life.
+Self-doubt is an annoying voice in your own mind that can hold you back from becoming who you truly are.
+You might start things and not Finnish through fear, not realising just how great and special you indeed are, and you do deserve good things, so you stop seizing opportunities that would for fill your life.

 How to overcome this excessive self-doubt.